hubzero/autohub/README.md

 Second, if you delete the files on the host, they will be deleted on the guest, and vice-versa.

-Finally, all files have to have the same permissions, and the hub can have isuses unless the files are owned by `apache` and also belong to the `apache` group.
+Finally, all files have to have the same permissions, and the hub can have issues unless the files are owned by `apache` and also belong to the `apache` group.
 You can edit the files freely via the host, but when SSHed into the machine, you will have to use `sudo` to modify them.

 One benefit of this behavior, however, is that you may move the webroot or select files to different autohub instances, which may be useful.